30 New York City Family-Friendly Day Trips

 16. Rockefeller State Park Preserve, NY: Only 30mi from NYC, the Preserve is a great spot for strolling, jogging, horseback riding, biking, hiking, cross-country skiing and snowshoeing.
 There's also tons of birds and a cute farm nearby.

 17. Long Beach Island, NJ: LBI is known for having great sand and beaches, and lots of families hangin' around.
 There is swimming, surfing and surf lessons, mini golf, nice dining and their famous Chowderfest.

-18. Renaissance Fair in Tuxedo, NY: Starting August 1 (to 9/20), every Saturday and Sunday in Tuxedo is a "time-travel daycation."
-With Renaissance-era food and rides, shows, a magical parade, Shakespeare plays, fairies, jugglers, living chess games, strolling minstrels, comedy shows, and too much more to mention, this fair is your best bet for a trip back in time without the dangers of riding in Doc's DeLorean.
+18. Renaissance Fair in Tuxedo, NY: On weekends in August and September, Tuxedo's Sterling Forest is a "time-travel daycation."
+With Renaissance-era food and rides, shows, a magical parade, olde-school performances, fairies, jugglers, living chess games, strolling minstrels, comedy shows, and too much more to mention, this fair is your best bet for a trip back in time without the dangers of riding in Doc's DeLorean.

 19. Union City Baby Pool and Sprinkler Playground, NJ: For a free day of water fun, this park is the place to be.
 Complete with a life-guard protected and gated-off baby pool, and giant sprinkler park with sprinklers spraying water from every and any direction, it is good for small and big kids alike.
 And if you need a water break, head to one of the many play structures (one is even fire truck themed) that are also separated for big and little kids.